rails-on-services/cnfs-cli/solid-record/README.md

 system relative to other files and directories

 Plural names are transformed into collections of records while singular names become a single record.
-Records are CAST into a specifc type based on the name of directory or file
+Records are CAST into a specifc type based on the name of the directory or file

-Subdirectoreies and files contained in a directory are considered to `belong_to` the parent directory.
-In the same regard, the parent directory:
+Subdirectoreies and files contained in a parent directory are considered to `belong_to` the parent directory.
+The inverse is also true for the parent directory which:

 - `has_many` of each directory with a plural name and `has_many` of the contents of each file with a plural name
 - `has_one` of each directory and contents of a file with a singular name